- NIHR Maudsley BRC

 How did you get interested in research?

-How has the Covid-19 pandemic affected your work / life?
+How has the Covid-19 pandemic impacted your work?

 What does an average working day look like for you?